Posted on: 06 Aug, 2019

 The way to draw the projection is by dragging the Fibonacci tool from the latest swing high/low to the breaking point that confirms a new cycle.
 The type of entry would be a limit order with a stop loss at the same distance as the ATR (average true range) of the chart traded.
 Your targets will still remain the same as the other strategies, which means taking 50% off the table at a 1 time ATR and move to break even, take another 20/30% at target 2 at a distance of 2 times and the remaining at 3 times the ATR.

-In this EUR/USD Case Study, the 15m chart has been selected to demonstrate a multitude of examples and the high accuracy rate for the 100% proj target to be an inflection point for price to reverse.
+In this EUR/USD Case Study, the 15m chart has been selected to demonstrate a multitude of examples and the high accuracy rate for the 100% projection target to be an inflection point for price to reverse.
 The higher the timeframe to calculate your target projections, the more relevant it’s going to be.
 Out of the 9 projections drawn, in 7 occasions, the 100% projection represented the exact level where price turned around.
 In 1 instance, the 100% projection failed to be reached by a few pips (Oct 16).
-In the 100% projection on Oct 19, it was the only time that the 100% projection was shrugged off and price continued.
+In the 100% projection on Oct 19, it was the only time that this forex trading strategy, 100% projection was shrugged off and price continued.

 Once this occurs, the pre-conditions are validated to engage in a buy or sell on a test of the level, as long as the market structure still remains bullish for longs or bearish for shorts.
 In the EURUSD hourly chart presented below, I randomly selected over a month worth of trading the EURUSD, with a blue line drawn if the liquidity level led to a break in the market structure (via higher highs or lower lows).

-The entry strategy involves to set a limit buy or sell, with a 2:1 risk-reward, placing a stop loss at a distance half the size of the previous swing low/high extension, which would make it quite a challenge to reach the stop before an opportunity to move to break even.
+The entry as part of this forex trading strategy sets a limit buy or sell, with a 2:1 risk-reward, placing a stop loss at a distance half the size of the previous swing low/high extension, which would make it quite a challenge to reach the stop before an opportunity to move to break even.
 The trade is secured after the price runs a distance equal to the stop loss size, time when a move to break even is warranted.

-Unlike most conventional trading guides out there, which advice to take the breakout of the neckline as your entry signal in the head and shoulder pattern, there is a better way to strategize the entry.
-But before that.
-What does the H&S pattern communicate?
-The risk that the market may be carving out a potential top or bottom, hence a trend change might be in store.
+Unlike most conventional forex trading guides out there, where it advises to take the breakout of the neckline as your entry signal in the head and shoulder pattern, there is a better way to strategize the entry of a head and shoulder forex trading strategy.
+But before that, let's ask ourselves, what does the H&S pattern communicate?
+Well, the risk that the market may be carving out a potential top or bottom, hence a trend change might be in store any day.

 In many cases, trading the break of the neckline (1) forces you to broaden your stop to a distance that makes it harder to achieve an attractive risk-reward.
 Conversely, if instead, you trade based on the expectation that the 2nd shoulder will be formed (2), you place yourself, from a risk-reward standpoint, in a far better position.
 You can get to reduce the stop size by over 50%, if not more.